BeipDev/BeipMU/Documentation/Triggers.md

 Go to Options > Triggers

 You now have three options.

-You can make a trigger just for one Character.
-(A Local Trigger) You can make a trigger that applies to all characters on a server.
+* You can make a trigger just for one Character.
+(A Local Trigger)
+* You can make a trigger that applies to all characters on a server.
-You can make a trigger that applies to all characters on all servers (A Global Trigger) In this example we will make it a Local trigger - You can change this later.
+* You can make a trigger that applies to all characters on all servers (A Global Trigger)

+In this example we will make it a Local trigger - You can change this later.

 Select your character name.

 Click the New button

 In the “Description” text box, add a name that makes sense like “**Highlight Pages To Me**”: This name can be anything you like.
 Try to keep each trigger named differently, as it will make things easy for editing them later.

-In the Matcheroo text field, we are going to add some text to match on:
+In the Matcharoo text field, we are going to add some text to match on:

     pages,

 This will make Beipmu match “pages, “.

 In the Appearamce tab, tick the check box for “Change Foreground” - You can use the Foreground button to pick a colour if you like or leave it as the default.
 Optionally you can select **bold**, *Italic*, Underline, Strikeout or Flashing.
 Or any ***combination*** you like.
 Optionally you can change the background colour, and even the font.

 Finally there is an option marked “Whole Line”: Selecting this will apply your colours and styles to the entire line of text, before and after “pages, “.

 ## Duplicating a trigger